|MAN A22 (Euro 6) – First Production Batch|

-These MAN A22 buses are procured through a negotiated contract between the Land Transport Authority (LTA) and Singapore Technologies Kinetics Ltd (ST Kinetics), the authorised local dealer for MAN Trucks & Buses.
+These MAN A22 buses are procured through a negotiated contract between the Land Transport Authority (LTA) and ST Engineering Land Systems, the authorised local dealer for MAN Trucks & Buses.

 Since the start of the Bus Contracting Model (BCM), the LTA has assumed responsibility for the procurement of buses.
 Apart from Open tenders, the LTA previously purchased buses under negotiated contracts, such as 100 Mercedes-Benz Citaro buses, 176 Volvo B9TL buses, and 122 MAN A95 buses.

 New requirements imposed by the LTA for new buses include an enhanced Passenger Information Display System (PIDS) comprising LED text displays, LCD display screens and interior speakers.
 In addition, an exterior-facing display screen and an external speaker is included.
 An Advanced Driver Assistance System (ADAS), driver fatigue detection system, high-definition CCTV cameras, and passenger counters at entrance and exit doors of the bus are just some of the additional specifications required by LTA.

 SG1800P was featured at the Singapore Business Night organized by ST Engineering Land Systems, held at Singapore Expo Hall 1 on 30th October 2018.
 It sported a “1000 Buses for Singapore” advertising wrap.

 The exterior styling of the bus bears a mix of styling elements from previous and concurrently-produced batches of MAN A95 buses, such as the large grey stripe on both sides of the bus, and a large headlamp design likely inspired from MAN Trucks.
 The front bumper design, identical to that used on Euro 6 MAN A95 buses, have the fog lights removed.